A useful meningococcal disease discussion guide for your teen’s 16-year visit.

 What should happen at my teen’s 16-year vaccine visit?

-Get your teen the CDC-recommended second dose of MenACWY.
-Vaccination is the best defense against meningococcal disease, yet the majority of teens have missed a critical dose of the MenACWY vaccine at age 16.
+Get your teen the CDC-recommended second dose of the MenACWY vaccine.
+Vaccination is the best defense against meningococcal disease, yet half of teens have missed their second dose of the MenACWY vaccine at age 16.

 The MenACWY vaccine helps to protect against four types of meningococcal bacteria, which cause meningococcal disease, often referred to as bacterial meningitis.
-This second dose helps provide essential protection for teens and young adults, when the risk of contracting the disease increases.
+This second dose helps provide essential protection for teens and young adults, during the ages in which they are at increased risk for contracting the disease.

 Many parents are aware of the first dose of MenACWY at ages 11-12, but they don’t know the CDC recommends a second dose at age 16.